Empower Review and User’s Guide (Update for 2024)

 Once you've linked all of your accounts, Empower aggregates it in the Dashboard.
 The Dashboard gives you a snapshot of your entire financial picture.
 Here's what the dashboard looks like:

-As you can see, it gives you a snapshot of your net worth, your monthly budget, your cash flow, your investments, and even where you are on your retirement and emergency savings goals.
+It gives you a snapshot of your net worth, monthly budget, cash flow, investments, and even your progress toward your retirement and emergency savings goals.

 Net Worth